-Erawan Falls consists of 7 tiers and begins at the bottom where a reception area stood.
+Erawan Falls consist of 7 tiers.
 Before we could hike to the top, the park staff checked the number of plastic water bottles we were carrying.
-Each bottle brought came with a fee between 20 – 40 baht.
-At the end of the hike, we could then claim the deposit if we still had the bottles with us.
-This policy ensures that visitors keep the site plastic free.
+Each bottle came with a fee between 20 – 40 baht.
+At the end of the hike, we could claim the deposit if we still had the bottles with us.
+The clever policy ensures that visitors keep the site plastic-free.

-Along the way, one of the guys from our group told me that he recently visited the Philippines.
-Mid-conversation, he took out a small note from his wallet and showed me the content.
-He asked one of the local Cebuanos to write useful phrases that he could use to communicate while there.
-I was almost in tears laughing.
+One of the guys from our group said that he recently visited the Philippines.
+Mid-conversation, I was almost in tears laughing when he took out a small note from his wallet and showed me what was in it.
+He asked one of the locals from my hometown to write useful phrases that he could use to communicate while in the city.

-Surrounded by fresh air and a picturesque view, nobody would've guessed that such a terrible thing happened here.
+Surrounded by fresh air and a picturesque view, you wouldn't have guessed that such a terrible thing happened here.
 During World War 2, the prisoners of war built the Hellfire Pass.
-The name comes from the eerie sight of prisoners toiling away at night illuminated by torchlights.
+The name comes from the eerie sight of prisoners toiling away at night illuminated only by torchlights.

 I've seen many pictures of this railway on the internet which made me curious to see it.
-During the Japanese invasion, there was a need to transfer supplies between Thailand and Burma.
-So POW’s and Southeast Asian civilian workers were forced to build the railway in harsh conditions.
+During the Japanese invasion, there was a need to move supplies between Thailand and Burma.
+So POWs and Southeast Asian civilian workers were forced to build the railway in harsh conditions.

 There was only one schedule in the entire day for the train to pass so exploring was permitted for a few minutes.

 I looked out the window and saw the river houses go by.
-I imagined standing inside one of the houses and watching the train move through the cliffs.
-It was so soothing that I quietly wished for the train to keep running for another hour.
-Unfortunately, it wasn't the case, and we arrived at the last stop—The Bridge over the River Kwai.
+I imagined being inside one of the houses and watching the train move through the cliffs.
+Moments later, we were at the last stop—The Bridge over the River Kwai.